Paulinerkirche, Leipzig

 The Paulinerkirche was a church on the Augustusplatz in Leipzig.
 It was built in 1231 as the Klosterkirche St. Pauli for the Dominican monastery in Leipzig.
 From the foundation of the University of Leipzig in 1409, it served as the university church.
 After the Protestant Reformation it was donated to the university and was inaugurated in 1545 by Martin Luther as the Universitätskirche St. Pauli (University Church of St Paul), later also called Unikirche.
 Johann Sebastian Bach was director of music for "festal" (holiday) services in 1723−25.

 The church survived the war practically unscathed but was dynamited in 1968 during the communist regime of East Germany.
 After the reunification of Germany, it was decided to build a new university church on the site in the shape of the former church.
 A new building, the Paulinum (formally: "Aula und Universitätskirche St. Pauli", i.e. "Assembly Hall and University Church St. Paul"), was built on the site beginning in 2007.

 History

 Dominican Abbey

-In 1229, friars of the Dominican Order settled in Leipzig and started building the Paulinerkirche in 1231 as their abbey church, within the city walls close to the gate "Grimmaisches Tor".
+In 1229, friars of the Dominican Order settled in Leipzig and started building the Paulinerkirche in 1231 as their abbey church, within the city walls close to the Grimma Gate.
 It was built in the typical fashion of a church of a Mendicant order of the 13th century, with a choir and a nave with two aisles in the "Langhaus".
 The church was consecrated in 1240 by archbishop Wilbrand from Magdeburg to St. Paul.
 The church was part of a larger complex of medieval buildings which together formed the Dominican monastery of Leipzig.